-The ability to easily remember one's password should never be a consideration, especially nowadays when any person can use free password management tools such as KeePass, RoboForm, BitWarden, and others to manage all of their strong passwords, without having to remember any of them.
+The ability to easily remember one's password should never be a consideration, especially nowadays when any person can use a free password management tool such as KeePass, RoboForm, BitWarden, and others to manage all of their strong passwords, without having to remember any of them.

-In the long-term, the best recommendation is to enable the strong password policy for all SQL logins, to reduce the likelihood of any weak passwords being created in the future.
+In the long term, the best recommendation is to enable a strong password policy for all SQL logins, to reduce the likelihood of any weak passwords being created in the future.

 To retrieve the list of enabled SQL logins without a strong password policy enabled, you may use the query below: